Connect with others who understand.

 Treatment of Idiopathic Hypersomnia and Narcolepsy

-Some of the treatments for idiopathic hypersomnia and narcolepsy overlap, although there are a few reserved for narcolepsy alone.
+Some of the treatments for idiopathic hypersomnia and narcolepsy overlap, although a few are reserved for narcolepsy alone.

 Treatments for Both Idiopathic Hypersomnia and Narcolepsy

-Most medications used to treat IH are off-label.
-This means that the medications have not necessarily been tested extensively on people diagnosed with IH, in particular.
+Most medications given to treat idiopathic hypersomnia are used off-label.
+This means that the medications haven’t necessarily been tested extensively on people diagnosed with idiopathic hypersomnia, in particular.

 Stimulant Medications

-Both Provigil (modafinil) and Nuvigil (armodafinil) are stimulants that help combat excessive daytime sleepiness.
-While taking these medications, it’s important to watch for side effects like dizziness, headaches, and nausea.
+Both modafinil (Provigil) and armodafinil (Nuvigil) are stimulants that help combat excessive daytime sleepiness.
+These medications are specifically indicated to improve wakefulness in people with obstructive sleep apnea/hypopnea syndrome, narcolepsy, and shift work sleep disorder.
+When taking these medications, it’s important to watch for side effects like dizziness, headaches, and nausea.

-These medications may not be as effective for people diagnosed with IH as they are for those diagnosed with narcolepsy.
+Modafinil and armodafinil may not be as effective for people diagnosed with idiopathic hypersomnia as they are for those diagnosed with narcolepsy.

-Other forms of stimulants, including Daytrana (methylphenidate) and Dexedrine (dextroamphetamine), can also help fight excessive daytime sleepiness.
-Despite being a different class of stimulant, they may have similar side effects to those sometimes caused by Provigil and Nuvigil.
+Other forms of stimulants, including methylphenidate transdermal patch (Daytrana) and dextroamphetamine (Dexedrine), can also be used to help fight excessive daytime sleepiness.
+Despite being a different class of stimulant, they may have side effects similar to those sometimes caused by modafinil and armodafinil.

 Sleep Hygiene

-Improving sleep hygiene through practices like going to bed at the same time every night, avoiding blue light before bed, and not consuming substances that interfere with sleep (like caffeine, alcohol, or other medications) may help people optimize their sleep.
+Improving sleep hygiene through practices like turning in at the same time every night, avoiding blue light before bed, and not consuming substances that interfere with sleep (like caffeine, alcohol, or other medications) may help people optimize their sleep.

 Cognitive Behavioral Therapy

-Many experts in sleep medicine recommend cognitive behavioral therapy (CBT) for both idiopathic hypersomnia and narcolepsy.
-This will not treat the condition and cannot replace medications prescribed for narcolepsy or IH, but it can help people deal with some of the challenges that may accompany sleep disorders, such as their effects on your mood and daily life.
+Many sleep medicine specialists recommend cognitive behavioral therapy (CBT) for both idiopathic hypersomnia and narcolepsy.
+CBT won’t treat the condition and can’t replace medications prescribed for narcolepsy or idiopathic hypersomnia, but it can help people manage some of the challenges that may accompany sleep disorders, such as their effects on mood and daily life.

 Treatments for Narcolepsy

-In addition to the treatments listed above, some may be used for narcolepsy, in particular.
-Some drugs used to treat narcolepsy include:
+In addition to the treatments listed above, some may be used for narcolepsy in particular.
+These medications include the following:

-• Wakix (pitolisant) is a medication approved to treat excessive daytime sleepiness (EDS) associated with narcolepsy.
-It is also helpful to control cataplexy symptoms.
+• Pitolisant is approved to treat excessive daytime sleepiness associated with narcolepsy.
+It’s also helpful to control cataplexy symptoms.

-• Sunosi (solriamfetol) is used to treat daytime sleepiness associated with narcolepsy or obstructive sleep apnea.
+• Solriamfetol (Sunosi) is approved to treat daytime sleepiness associated with narcolepsy or obstructive sleep apnea.

 Scheduled Naps

-Because people with narcolepsy need to sleep often, scheduling naps may help them avoid or reduce instances of falling asleep unintentionally.
+People with narcolepsy need to sleep often, so scheduling naps may help them avoid or reduce instances of falling asleep unintentionally.

-MyNarcolepsyTeam is the social network for people living with narcolepsy and their loved ones.
-Members regularly share their stories, ask for advice, and offer tips to help others live their best with narcolepsy.
+MyNarcolepsyTeam is the social network for people with narcolepsy and their loved ones.
+On MyNarcolepsyTeam, more than 11,000 members come together to ask questions, give advice, and share their stories with others who understand life with narcolepsy.

-Have you been diagnosed with hypersomnia and narcolepsy?
-Share your story in the comments below or by starting a conversation on your Activities page.
+Are you living with narcolepsy or hypersomnia?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.